elmtree-askmo/cloudcannon-app/content/learn/computer-science/describe-the-characteristics-of-a-global-unicast-address-gua-in-ipv6.md

 url: /learn/computer-science/questions/describe-the-characteristics-of-a-global-unicast-address-gua-in-ipv6
 score: -1.0
 related_article1:
-    id: 165745
+    id: 165757
-    title: What are the components of the structure of a Global Unicast Address (GUA)?
+    title: >-
+        What is the purpose of NAT64 in IPv6 translation?
     subject: Computer Science
-    url: /learn/computer-science/questions/what-are-the-components-of-the-structure-of-a-global-unicast-address-gua
+    url: /learn/computer-science/questions/what-is-the-purpose-of-nat64-in-ipv6-translation
 related_article2:
-    id: 165761
+    id: 165747
-    title: How does the compressed format of IPv6 addresses work?
+    title: >-
+        How is a Link-Local Address (LLA) automatically created in IPv6?
     subject: Computer Science
-    url: /learn/computer-science/questions/how-does-the-compressed-format-of-ipv6-addresses-work
+    url: /learn/computer-science/questions/how-is-a-linklocal-address-lla-automatically-created-in-ipv6
 related_article3:
-    id: 165738
+    id: 165746
+    title: >-
-    title: What are the primary reasons for the transition from IPv4 to IPv6?
+        What is the primary purpose of a Link-Local Address (LLA) in IPv6?
     subject: Computer Science
-    url: /learn/computer-science/questions/what-are-the-primary-reasons-for-the-transition-from-ipv4-to-ipv6
+    url: /learn/computer-science/questions/what-is-the-primary-purpose-of-a-linklocal-address-lla-in-ipv6
 related_article4:
-    id: 165755
+    id: 165739
+    title: >-
-    title: How does the dual stack technique facilitate IPv6 coexistence with IPv4?
+        Explain the concept of dual stack in IPv4 and IPv6 coexistence.
     subject: Computer Science
-    url: /learn/computer-science/questions/how-does-the-dual-stack-technique-facilitate-ipv6-coexistence-with-ipv4
+    url: /learn/computer-science/questions/explain-the-concept-of-dual-stack-in-ipv4-and-ipv6-coexistence
 related_article5:
-    id: 165745
+    id: 165746
+    title: >-
-    title: What are the components of the structure of a Global Unicast Address (GUA)?
+        What is the primary purpose of a Link-Local Address (LLA) in IPv6?
     subject: Computer Science
-    url: /learn/computer-science/questions/what-are-the-components-of-the-structure-of-a-global-unicast-address-gua
+    url: /learn/computer-science/questions/what-is-the-primary-purpose-of-a-linklocal-address-lla-in-ipv6
 ---

 &nbsp;